 When your password is compromised, you may feel violated.
 Hackers gain access to personal and private information, allowing them to impersonate you or steal your money.
 Cleaning up the mess necessitates more than just changing passwords.
 While social media accounts are the most popular target for hackers, banks and shopping accounts account for 39% of compromised accounts over the last five years.

 9. 57% of people who have already been scammed in phishing attacks still haven’t changed their passwords.

-10. Media and advertising employees manage more passwords than those in any other industry.
+Media and advertising employees manage more passwords than those in any other industry.

 12. 30% of mobile-device users never lock their gadgets because re-entering passwords annoys them.

 Some users of mobile phones and tablets are so sick and tired of entering passwords into devices and programs that they avoid it whenever possible.
-Nearly a third of people who own these gadgets set them up to be accessible without a password.
+Nearly a third of people who own these gadgets set them up to be accessible without passwords.
 They might view it as a convenience.
 However, cybercriminals see it as an opportunity.

 Password Security Statistics